 The Incentive Bonus Plan is based on a target bonus equal to two months' pay (Target Bonus) for all Incentive Bonus Participants entitled to the full Target Bonus (participants generally transition into the Incentive Bonus Plan over a 12 month period).
 The formula for the Incentive Bonus Plan is determined so that if the Performance Goals for the fiscal year are achieved, the Incentive Bonus Participants will receive the Target Bonus.
 The incentive bonus can be more or less than the Target Bonus based on the Company's actual results compared to the Performance Goals.
-Generally, if the sales goal is not achieved, the incentive bonus pool, calculated using the formula, is reduced by 5% for every 1% that actual sales are less than the sales goal.
+If the sales goal is not achieved, the incentive bonus pool, calculated using the formula, is reduced by 5% for every 1% that actual sales are less than the sales goal.
 If the sales goal is exceeded, the incentive bonus pool is increased by 5% for every 1% that actual sales are greater than the sales goal.
 No incentive bonus is paid unless greater than 80% of the target profit goal is achieved.
-However, due to the uncertainty of projecting sales as a result of the continuing effects of the coronavirus pandemic, the Incentive Bonus Plan formula for 2022 did not include an adjustment to the incentive bonus pool for the difference between actual sales and the sales goal.
-Therefore, actual sales exceeding the sales goal did not result in an increase in the incentive bonus pool.

-The Incentive Bonus Participants will receive an incentive bonus in excess of the Target Bonus of two months' pay for 2022 as the Company's actual results exceeded its Performance Goals.
-Over the past five fiscal years including 2022, the Incentive Bonus Participants received an average incentive bonus of 3.5 months' pay or approximately 26.9% of their base salary.
+The Incentive Bonus Participants will receive an incentive bonus in excess of the Target Bonus of two months' pay for 2023 as the Company's actual results exceeded its Performance Goals.
+Over the past five fiscal years including 2023, the Incentive Bonus Participants received an average incentive bonus of 3.5 months' pay or approximately 26.9% of their base salary.
 Incentive Bonus Participants received the Target Bonus of two months or more in each of the past five years.